Chanson D'Amour: Original version

-In 1958 the husband and wife team of Art and Dotty Todd were the resident act at the Chapman Park Hotel in Los Angeles.
-The duo had charted in the UK in 1953 with "Broken Wings" (#6) but were known in their native United States as veterans of the California lounge circuit; the Todds also sang on their own radio show.
+In 1958, the husband and wife team of Art and Dotty Todd were the resident act at the Chapman Park Hotel in Los Angeles.
+They were known in their native United States as veterans of the California lounge circuit; the Todds also sang on their own radio show.
 Art Todd recalls how Wayne Shanklin gave the duo the song "Chanson D'Amour": "Wayne Shanklin stopped us one day and said, 'I've got a great song for you.'"
 Shanklin produced a demo of Art and Dotty Todd singing "Chanson D'Amour" which was shopped to Era Records, who released the demo track as a single.
 According to Art Todd: "The airplay was just sensational.
 This was just at the beginning of rock 'n' roll and the old-time DJs hated rock 'n' roll and they jumped on our song."
 Art and Dotty Todd's "Chanson D'Amour" was a Top Ten hit and reached #6 in April 1958, and crossed over to the R&B chart and reached #9.

 Manhattan Transfer recording

-The Manhattan Transfer remade "Chanson D'Amour" for their 1976 Richard Perry-produced Coming Out album.
-The song came to the group's producer Richard Perry's attention as a demo on cassette.
+The Manhattan Transfer recorded "Chanson D'Amour" for their 1976 Richard Perry-produced album Coming Out.
+The song came to the group's producer, Richard Perry's, attention as a demo on cassette.
 The group and Richard listened, and immediately decided to record the song.
-Janis Siegel sang the lead with an Edith Piaf sound, and it was recorded in one take.
+Janis Siegel sang the lead in an Edith Piaf style, and it was recorded in one take.

-Overlooked in the United States in its single release, the Manhattan Transfer's version of "Chanson D'Amour" became a European hit, breaking out on the charts in France at the start of 1977 to peak there at #8: the track subsequently became a hit in Germany (#20), the Netherlands (#6), Norway (#1 for two weeks) and Switzerland (#6).
+Overlooked in the United States on its single release, the Manhattan Transfer's version of "Chanson D'Amour" became a European hit, making the charts in France at the start of 1977 to peak there at #8: the track subsequently became a hit in Germany (#20), the Netherlands (#6), Norway (#1 for two weeks) and Switzerland (#6).
 In the English-speaking world, "Chanson D'Amour" afforded the Manhattan Transfer a chart-topping hit, reaching #1 in March 1977 in both the UK – for three weeks – and Ireland.
 It was also a hit in Australia (#9), New Zealand (#14) and South Africa (#14).
 "Chanson D'Amour" proved to be the Manhattan Transfer's most widespread international success, despite being only moderately successful in the group's native United States, where the track registered on Easy Listening chart in Billboard at #16.